FoxInFlame/MyAnimeListAdder/README.md

 - Create a branch and a pull request on GitHub
 - Create an issue ticket on GitHub, so I can have a look at your opinion
 - Email me at burningfoxinflame@gmail.com
-- Tweet to me at @FoxInFlame with the hashtag "#QuickMyAnimeList"
+- Tweet to me at @FoxInFlame with the hashtag "#QuickMyAnimeList" or "#QMAL"
 - PM me on Reddit @FoxInFlame
 - etc.